Presstronic/recontronic-server/README.md

 - 📊 **Time-Series Analysis** - Track asset changes and deployment patterns over time
 - 🐳 **Production Ready** - Kubernetes-native with proper observability

+## ⚠️ Legal Disclaimer

+**READ THIS BEFORE USING THIS SOFTWARE**

+This tool is designed exclusively for **authorized security testing** as part of legitimate bug bounty programs.
+By using this software, you agree to the following:

+### Authorized Use Only
+- ✅ **DO** use only on bug bounty programs where you are enrolled
+- ✅ **DO** respect all program rules, scope limitations, and rate limits
+- ✅ **DO** obtain explicit authorization before testing any systems
+- ✅ **DO** follow responsible disclosure practices
+- ❌ **DO NOT** use on systems without explicit permission
+- ❌ **DO NOT** exceed the scope defined by bug bounty programs
+- ❌ **DO NOT** use for any illegal or unauthorized activities

+### Your Responsibility
+You are solely responsible for:
+- Ensuring you have proper authorization for all testing activities
+- Complying with all applicable local, state, national, and international laws
+- Following bug bounty program terms of service
+- Any consequences of misuse of this software

+### No Warranty
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+**Unauthorized access to computer systems is illegal.** This tool is for security researchers operating within legal boundaries only.

 ## 🏗️ Architecture

 ```